Assuming that the desired product for each reaction is the tertia... | Channels for Pearson+

 11. Radical Reactions Free Radical Halogenation

 Assuming that the desired product for each reaction is the tertiary alkyl halide: i.
-What is the process mass intensity (PMI) for each reaction? ii.
+What is the effective mass yield (EMY) for each reaction? ii.
 Which reaction would you consider greener?
 Explain.

 Assuming that the desired product for each reaction is the tertiary alkyl halide: i.
-What is the process mass intensity (PMI) for each reaction? ii.
+What is the effective mass yield (EMY) for each reaction? ii.
 Which reaction would you consider greener?
 Explain.

 ANSWERS OPTIONS